realA10001986/VSR/README.md

 ## Temperature Display

 As mentioned above, your VSR can display temperature.
-The temperature value can come from either a connected temperature sensor, or from the TCD - if the latter has a sensor connected and is connected to your VSR via [BTTFN](#bttf-network-bttfn).
+The temperature value can come from either a connected temperature sensor or from the TCD - if the latter has a sensor connected and is connected to your VSR via [BTTFN](#bttf-network-bttfn).

 The following sensor types are supported for direct (i2c) connection to your VSR:
 - [MCP9808](https://www.adafruit.com/product/1782) (address 0x18 - non-default),